 Munich: Terminal 1 expansion with capacity for 6 million passengers!

-most modern equipment for the future
+State-of-the-art equipment for the future

-sustainability and digitization in focus
+Sustainability and digitalization in focus